 From the table it can be seen that the measured performance is within the required values for almost all requirements.
-The exception is the new requirement of URE for all satellites combined being less than 2m.
+The exception is the SIS accuracy for all SVs, which is larger than the requirement but is likely due to the computation method including ionospheric residual errors, and the SIS continuity, which fails due to an unplanned outage in this quarter.